 Examples of MH&SA topics and courses that have been approved in the past are:

 - Stress management

 - Recognizing the signs and symptoms of mental health and substance abuse in colleagues and clients

 - The effects of lawyer impairment on our profession

 - Destigmatizing mental health and substance abuse

-Below are examples of professional degrees and roles held by mental health professionals who have been involved in courses that we have approved in the past:
+Below are examples of professional degrees and roles held by mental health professionals who have been involved in courses that the Commission on Professionalism has approved in the past:

 - Doctor of Psychology

 - Licensed Marriage and Family Therapist (LMFT)